Estée Lauder is not a cruelty free brand.

-Estée Lauder are not currently cruelty free.
-If you’re willing to delve deep enough into their website at Estée Lauder Companies, they have a surprisingly transparent animal testing policy.
-Although they don’t use animal testing in their research and development of new products, they also state:
+Estée Lauder are not a cruelty free brand.
+If you’re willing to delve deep enough into their website, they have a surprisingly transparent animal testing policy.
+Although Estée Lauder don’t use animal testing in their research and development of new products, they also state:

 Along with many other popular brands, Estée Lauder’s cruelty free policy means that their products are still tested on animals.
 As we all know, true cruelty free brands do not sell their products under governments that conduct animal testing.